gitkraken/gitkraken-client-docs/gitkraken-client/open-clone-init.md

  * Automatically creates a `.gitignore` file in your working copy.

 * License (**optional**)
- * On init, GitKraken Client will create a `LICENSE` file in your repository.
+ * On init, GitKraken Desktop will create a `LICENSE` file in your repository.
  * Check out the [Open Source Initiative](https://opensource.org/licenses) or find out more about [Choosing a License](http://choosealicense.com/).

 #### Output
 * A new initialized Git project at the specified repository path by creating a `.git` folder.
-* The project is opened in GitKraken Client
+* The project is opened in GitKraken Desktop
 * An "Initial commit" on a `master` branch containing a blank `README.md` along with a `.gitignore` and `LICENSE.md` if applicable.

  <div class='callout callout--success'>
-     <p>GitKraken Client also allows initializing a repository directly to a remote Git hosting provider such as GitHub and Bitbucket.</p>
+     <p>GitKraken Desktop also allows initializing a repository directly to a remote Git hosting provider such as GitHub and Bitbucket.</p>
  </div>